 If you believe that you have been mis-sold a UCIS then it is important to get clarity on facts as soon as possible.
 Your options concerning how to seek redress will depend entirely upon who had provided you with the advice and the nature in which the advice was given.
-Dependant on who your advisor was then your options may be time sensitive particularly if you have been unfortunate enough to have received advice from an advisor who themselves was not regulated.
+Dependent on who your advisor was, then your options may be time sensitive, particularly if you have been unfortunate enough to have received advice from an advisor who themselves was not regulated.

 How can we help?

 Here at Cooper Stern we are experts at advising individuals and businesses on potentially mis-sold complex financial products.

 We offer a no-obligation initial review of a potential UCIS claim, and advise on the strengths and weaknesses of making a claim.
 Following this, we work on a no-win no-fee basis meaning we will only take forward claims we believe have a strong chance of succeeding.